machinegunhairy/McGreaham_Recipes/README.md

 I think my unit tests suffered a bit due to the undecided nature of unit testing on Tasks.
 The way I structured my project had the observable models using tasks in functions, which meant the function itself wasn't marked as async.
 From the reading I did, there isn't a clearly decided-upon superior way to test these functions, so I tried several different versions before settling on what I have now.

 ### Additional Information: Is there anything else we should know?
 Feel free to share any insights or constraints you encountered.
 I added exterior linking to the full recipes for those that had the URL, and indicated it with the link symbol on the bottom right of each row.
+Given the size of the project, I chose to put all unit tests in the same file for ease of reading.